-Robert Sutton is an organizational change virtual keynote speaker, Stanford Professor, and the New York Times bestselling author of No Asshole Rule.
+Robert Sutton is an organizational change virtual keynote speaker, Stanford Professor, and the New York Times bestselling author of The No Asshole Rule.
 Sutton’s research focuses on organizational change, leadership, innovation, and workplace dynamics.

 He has written seven business books, including the national bestsellers Scaling Up Excellence, The No Asshole Rule, and Good Boss, Bad Boss.
 Sutton has published over 150 articles and chapters in peer-reviewed journals and management outlets, including The New York Times, Wall Street Journal, Harvard Business Review and the McKinsey Quarterly.